MetOffice/simulation-systems/source/Development/kgo.rst

 KGO Update Process
 ------------------

-Getting the process right for KGO changing PRs significantly helps get such changes onto the trunk.
+Getting the process right for KGO changing pull requests significantly helps get such changes onto the trunk.
 When preparing your change for review:

 1. Run the ``all`` rose-stem group in order to make sure that all